Environmental Center Assistant Coordinator (9 month, FT Exempt Position):

 The Environmental Center promotes sustainability and social justice on our campus and in our community while providing students with professional skills training, personal development, and the opportunity to create meaningful and lasting change.
 We are currently looking for passionate individuals excited to gain professional skills, be part of an amazing crew of folks, and work towards creating positive environmental and social change in our campus/community.

 Start Date: Student work study will begin working regular office hours the 2nd week of September.
-All staff are asked to attend a paid, all-day orientation retreat, Sunday, January 25th.
+All staff are asked to attend a paid, all-day orientation retreat the third weekend of September.

 Download the job description for more information